Missy Elliott/Timbaland

 Thurston Moore/Kim Gordon

 It is universally recognized that Sonic Youth's guitar-toting married duo of Moore/Gordon set the precedent for late '80s punk.
 The DIY band formed in 1981 with guitarists Moore and Lee Ranaldo and Gordon on bass.
 Early names for the outfit included Red Milk and Male Bonding.
-Eventually they combined the nickname of one of their heroes, MC5 guitarist and Patti Smith's husband Fred "Sonic" Smith, with "Youth" as many reggae bands of the time featured that word.
+Eventually they combined the nickname of one of their heroes, MC5 guitarist and Patti Smith's husband Fred "Sonic" Smith, with "Youth" as many reggae bands of the time featured that word."As soon as Thurston came up with the name Sonic Youth, a certain sound that was more of what we wanted to do came about," Gordon recalled in Michael Azerrad's 2001 book Our Band Could Be Your Life.

 Initially inspired by proto-punk and the no wave genre; their early compositions were coarse and unmelodious, incorporating feedback and aspects of noise rock.
 The band continues to explore these avenues yet during the three decades since inception they have gained the ability to create uniform songs with traditional structures.
 On most occasions they will combine dissonance with discipline, making for coherent tracks peppered with chaos.
 In their early days Moore and Ranaldo began cross-tuning their cheap guitars, a process called scordatura, to produce abnormal, arresting sounds.
 They still implement this method and as they can now afford many guitars, one guitar will be tuned for a particular song.